AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-U585I-IOT02A-BG96.md

     ![Client configuration](images/config_menu1.png "Client configuration"){:style="float: left;margin-right: 1177px;margin-top: 17px;margin-bottom: 17px;"}

     !!! important
         APN (Access Point Name) is the name of a gateway between a GSM, GPRS, 3G and 4G mobile network and another computer network.
-If you use a built-in truphone eSIM card, change the APN to **iot.truphone.com**.
+If you use a built-in Truphone eSIM card, change the APN to **iot.truphone.com**.

     !!!
 Note
         If you use an external eSIM card, you need to verify the APN used by your SIM card provider.